 What Is KMS?

 KMS stands for Key Management Service.
-Some Microsoft products such as Windows Vista, Windows 7, Windows 8 series, Windows Server 2008 series and Windows Server 2012 series require activation.
+Some Microsoft products such as Windows Vista, Windows 7, Windows 8 series, Windows 10, Windows Server 2008 series through Windows Server 2019 series require activation.
 KMS is the default method to activate Windows, since the release of Microsoft Vista and Windows Server 2008.
-The KMS service allows Microsoft software purchased under a volume license agreement to be activated locally on campus without having to contact Microsoft.
+Current Microsoft Office products provided for campus use also require KMS activation.
+The KMS service allows Microsoft software purchased under a volume license agreement to be activated locally, on-campus, without having to contact Microsoft.

 NCSU’s KMS Service

 Locating The KMS Service

 There are 2 ways in which KMS clients (Windows 10 workstations, for example) can locate a KMS service:

 - Auto Discovery: Client uses DNS to automatically locate the KMS service.